 The Graduate Students (thesis or non thesis) will work with his/her Major Professor to compose an Advisory Committee prior to the completion of 12 credit hours of graduate work.
-The Advisory Committee will consist of a minimum of 3 graduate faculty members: Major Professor.
-One other faculty member from within the Department of Family and Consumer Sciences.
+The Advisory Committee will consist of a minimum of 4 graduate faculty members: Major Professor, the other two faculty members from within the Department of Family and Consumer Sciences.
 A third member, from outside the Department of Family and Consumer Sciences, will be designated by the Graduate School.
 A suggestion for this person may be proposed by the Graduate Student and Major Professor.
 Note: If a student has a designated minor, one faculty member must be from that subject matter area.